nodemcu/nodemcu-firmware/docs/modules/pwm2.md

 When using same frequency for many pins, tunning frequency of single pin is enough to ensure precision.

 When using different frequencies, one has to pay close attention at their greates common divisor when expressed as CPU ticks.
 For example, mixing 100kHz with period 2 and 0.5Hz with period 2 results in underlying interrupt period of 800CPU ticks.
 But changing to 100kHz+1 will easily result to divisor of 1.
 This is clearly non-working combination.
-For the moment best would be to [pwm.print_setup()](#print_setup) and observe how `interruptTimerCPUTicks` and `interruptTimerTicks` change with given input.
+For the moment best would be to [pwm.get_timer_data()](#get_timer_data) and observe how `interruptTimerCPUTicks` and `interruptTimerTicks` change with given input.

 ## Understanding timer use